ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When receiving such information, each group member uses it to update the corresponding parameters in the Group OSCORE Security Context of the group in question (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 If any of 'gp_enc_alg', 'sign_alg', 'alg', and 'ecdh_alg' has as value the CBOR simple value `null` (0xf6), then the corresponding parameter in the Group OSCORE Security Context becomes unset if it is not already.
 According to the new parameter values, each group member derives new Sender/Recipient Keys, a new Common IV, and new Pairwise Keys.
 When doing so, a group member MUST NOT reset the Sender Sequence Number in its Sender Context or re-initialize the Replay Window in its Recipient Contexts.

-The following holds when the value of specific parameters is updated.
+The following holds when the value of specific parameters is updated:

 * If the value of the status parameter 'active' is changed from `true` (0xf5) to `false` (0xf4) and thus the group becomes inactive: